-In March 2008, MWAA and Dulles Transit Partners signed a $1.6 billion fixed-price construction contract to build Phase 1, keeping the anticipated costs of the project to $2.6 billion.
+In March 2008, MWAA and Dulles Transit Partners signed a $1.6 billion fixed-price construction contract to build Phase 1, anticipating the costs of the project to $2.6 billion.

-Phase 2 will include six stations along 11.4 miles from the Wiehle-Reston East Station to Ashburn.
+Phase 2 includes six stations along 11.4 miles from the Wiehle-Reston East Station to Ashburn.
 Locations are:

 Phase 2 Contractors

 On May 14, 2013, the Airports Authority awarded a design-built contract for the major portion of Phase 2 to Capital Rail Constructors, a joint venture of Clark Construction Group and Kiewit Infrastructure South.
 A notice to proceed was issued on July 9, 2013.
 The contract includes systems, tracks, and stations.